 The Maryland State Curriculum is already very strong and teachers have been using the standards as a guide to create the best lessons and learning environments for their students.
-Under Common Core State Standards, teachers will develop lessons using the Common Core State Curriculum instead as a guide.
+Under the Common Core State Standards, teachers will develop lessons using the Common Core State Curriculum (CCSC) instead as a guide.
 Maryland educators will also become part of a national community, working toward preparing students to compete with their national and international peers, both in college and in the workplace.
+Since the CCSS did not include pre-K, Maryland educators have created standards and developed the essential skills and knowledge to serve these students.
+The Maryland Common Core State Curriculum will have two main components, the Curriculum Frameworks and the Online Curriculum Toolkit.